Charting the dates and lives of the Herods concerning the birth of Christ and making sense of the differences between competing histories.

 |Herod the Tetrarch||14 A.D.||42 A.D.||28 years|

-The first year of Augustus Caesar’s reign according to this table was 42 BC, therefore the start reign of Herod was 34 BC, if calculating from the start reign of Augustus, or 35/34 BC based on the Olympiads.
+According to this table, the first year of Augustus Caesar’s reign was 42 BC.
+Therefore the start reign of Herod was 34 BC if calculating from the start reign of Augustus.
+Another option is 35/34 BC based on the Olympiads (Olympiad 186.2 ).
 “In the 8th year of Augustus Caesar, the Romans gave the kingdom of Judaea to Herodes the son of Antipar and of Cypris, an Arabian woman.
 Herodes killed Hyrcanus and bestowed the high priesthood not according to the traditional succession, but to some insignificant men.”20

 The Venerable Bede

 Bede was an eighth-century monk who lived in the Kingdom of Northumbria (northern England, south-east Scotland).
 He had a comprehensive set of skills from music, astronomy, theology, to natural studies.
 He is best known for his Historia Ecclesiastica Gentis Anglorum — The Ecclesiastical History of the English People.
 He had a particular interest in calendar systems and is one of the best sources on the subject.